Arterial Revascularization Trial - ART

 At 5 years, mortality was 8.7% in the BIMA group versus 8.4% in the SIMA group (p = 0.77).
 Myocardial infarction was 3.4% for BIMA versus 3.5% for SIMA (p = 0.86).
 Stroke was 2.5% for BIMA versus 3.2% for SIMA (p = 0.24).
 Repeat revascularization was 6.5% with BIMA versus 6.6% with SIMA (p = 0.91).

 Among patients with multi-vessel coronary artery disease, the use of BIMA during CABG is feasible.
-BIMA is associated with slightly increased surgical time, duration of ventilatory support, and duration of hospitalization, with a 1.3% absolute increase in early sternal wound reconstruction.
+BIMA is associated with slightly increased surgical time, increased duration of ventilatory support, increased duration of hospitalization, a 1.3% absolute increase in early sternal wound reconstruction, and higher 1-year costs.
 However, mortality, stroke, myocardial infarction, and need for repeat revascularization are similar up to 5 years.

 A difference in these surgical techniques may not become evident until 10 years, during which time >95% of IMAs remain patent, in contrast to only 25-50% of saphenous veins.
 Regarding sternal wound reconstruction, post hoc analysis revealed that a “skeletonized” technique was associated with a lower rate of sternal wound complications, regardless of whether a SIMA or BIMA was harvested.

 Taggart DP, Altman DG, Gray AM, et al., on behalf of the ART Investigators.
 Randomized Trial of Bilateral versus Single Internal-Thoracic-Artery Grafts.
-N Engl J Med 2016;Nov 14:[Epub ahead of print].
+N Engl J Med 2016;375:2540-9.

 Presented by Dr. David P. Taggart at the American Heart Association Annual Scientific Sessions (AHA 2016), New Orleans, LA, November 14, 2016.

 Taggart DP, Altman DG, Alastair MG, et al., on behalf of the ART Investigators.
 Randomized trial to compare bilateral vs. single internal mammary coronary artery bypass grafting: 1-year results of the Arterial Revascularisation Trial (ART).
-Eur Heart J 2010;Aug 30:[Epub ahead of print].
+Eur Heart J 2010;31:2470-81.

 Presented by Dr. David P. Taggart at the European Society of Cardiology Congress, Stockholm, Sweden, August 2010.